Obed101/alx-interview/0x09-island_perimeter/README.md

 connected to the water surrounding the island).

-## HOW TO WORK IT OUT
+## HOW I WORK IT OUT
 - For every box, check if the left, right, top and bottom nodes are water.
 - If true, increment the perimeter by one.
 - Else, continue
-- If the top, right left or bottom is `0`, then that part is water.
+- If the top, right, left or bottom is `0`, then that part is water.
 - If it is `1`, it is land.

 ## Testing